 Over the last years, it is has become progressively more evident that classic diagnostic labels are unable to accurately and reliably describe the complexity and variability of several clinical phenotypes.
-This is particularly true for a broad range of neuropsychiatric illnesses such as depression and anxiety disorders or behavioural phenotypes such as aggression and antisocial personality.
+This is particular true for a broad range of neuropsychiatric illnesses such as depression and anxiety disorders or behavioural phenotypes such as aggression and antisocial personality.
 In neurology and psychiatry, the problem is compounded by the clear lack of boundaries between normal and abnormal behaviour and by the presence of often overlapping diagnostic categories.
 The need for a transdiagnostic psychiatry and for a brain-based categorization of the clinical entities that transcend the traditional Diagnostic Standard Manual (DSM) labels has been emphasized several times.
 Alzheimer's Disease (AD) and Parkinson's Disease (PD) are paradigmatic examples.
-Both diseases manifest themselves with a myriad of symptoms and signs which may or may not occur across different patients, and typically can be linked to heterogeneous timescales and trajectories (i.e. evolutions over time).
-Accordingly, post-mortem studies have confirmed an high heterogeneity in neuropathological findings not only in AD (Rabinovici et al., 2017) but also in other, classically unrelated, but most probably somehow dimensionally connected neurological syndromes (Adler et al, 2010).
+Both diseases manifest themselves with a myriad of symptoms and signs which may or may not occur across different patients, and typically can be linked to extremely heterogeneous timescales and trajectories (i.e. evolutions over time).
+Accordingly, post-mortem studies have confirmed an extremely high heterogeneity in neuropathological findings not only in AD (Rabinovici et al., 2017) but also in other, classically unrelated, but most probably somehow dimensionally connected neurological syndromes (Adler et al, 2010).

 To overcome this issue, trans-diagnostic approaches that rely on a more nuanced and mechanistic representation of the demographic and clinical features of each individual have been proposed.
-More specifically, patient heterogeneity can be better described and conceptualized by grouping individuals into novel categories, which are based on empirically-derived sections of intersecting continua that span both across and beyond traditional categorical borders.
+More specifically, patient heterogeneity can be better described and conceptualized by grouping individuals into novel categories, which are based on an empirically-derived sections of intersecting continua that span both across and beyond traditional categorical borders.
 Such novel patient groupings are likely to be disjoint and possibly become independent from the currently employed disease categories.
 This is because a single patient condition often transcends the traditional taxonomies.
 In contrast, it is reasonable to visualize and describe each patient as occupying their own, unique position in a high-dimensional space that depends on specific pathophysiological mechanisms.
 The uniqueness of this position in such a high-dimensional space is likely to translate into new opportunities to optimize the diagnosis and treatment to the individual needs of each patient ('personalized medicine').
-However, the possibility to translate this into clinical practice can only depend on the possibility to access the multidimensional biomarker space that defines the uniqueness of each patient's neurocognitive and behavioural "profile".
+However, the possibility to translate this into the clinical practice can only depend on the possibility to access the multidimensional biomarker space that defines the uniqueness of each patient's neurocognitive and behavioural "profile".

 This conceptual paradigm is often termed precision- and (in some cases) personalized medicine, which lies in stark contrast with the more commonly employed "one size fits all" approach.
 The latter is still pervasive in most clinical disciplines, although exceptions exist like e.g. in oncology, where some degree of personalization has been clinically successful.
-The root of this discrepancy lies largely in the difficulty to handle/cluster very high dimensional data (like e.g. multimodal imaging) with high spatial correlations, presenting a major knowledge gap for the end-user (e.g. clinicians and neuroscientists).
-In this sense, having a low dimensional representation of high-dimensional data could be instrumental in e.g. identifying disease subtypes based on objective patient data as well as associations of such disease subtypes with differential responses to therapy and or different clinical outcomes.
-In turn, this would empower clinical trials by uncovering possible patient trajectories.
 Such observations highlight the urgent need for more objective classification criteria and frameworks, which need to be based on measurable and reproducible biomarkers.
-This can be achieved by employing deep generative models that are able to meaningfully group individuals (healthy or with clinical disorders) on the basis of key brain structural measures.
+This can be achieved by employing deep generative models that are able to meaningfully group of individuals (healthy or with clinical disorders) on the basis of key brain structural measures.